c-adrien/t-systems-technical-interview/README.md

 - Authenticate with Azure using the provided credentials
 - Create or update the Azure Web App
 - Upload the website files (HTML, PHP, CSS, etc.) to the app service
+- Configure the OpenRouter API Key for the service

 The pipeline prints the final public URL.